Burke-Daniel/Aquarius/README.md

 3. If a window opens, you have successfully built and run a sample Aquarius application!

 ## Sandbox Demo Application
-To demonstrate the features of the engine, three demo applications were developed.
+To demonstrate the features of the engine, four demo applications were developed.
 Using a layering system, one executable was developed containing all for demos, where page-up / page-down can be used to cycle between the demos.
+The code for each layer of the demo is in `Sandbox`.

 ### Entity Viewer
 ![](Resources/EntityViewer.png)